-so exceedingly large or extensive as to suggest a giant or mammoth
+so exceedingly large or extensive as to suggest a giant

 T-shirts, a couple of sweaters, a couple of jackets and a couple of coats, plus